keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==
 = 2.6.1 =
-This upgrade adds a new format for related galleries similar to the Gutenberg gallery block.
+This upgrade lets you include child or parent terms in the related posts query.
+See the changelog for more information